-If significant parts of an item of PP&E have different useful lives, they are accounted for as separate items (major components) of property, machinery and equipment.
+If significant parts of an item of PP&E have different useful lives, they are accounted for as separate items (major components) of PP&E.

 Any gain or loss on the disposal of an item of PP&E (determined as the difference between the net proceeds upon disposal and the book value for such item) are recognized in the statement of comprehensive income.